fastconnect/cloudify-cloudera/README.md

 Cloudify scripts for deploying and configuring a cloudera cluster, with various cloudera services (HDFS, MapReduce, Hue, Zookeeper, Oozie, ...)

-including a mongoDb cluster if needed
+including a mongoDB cluster if needed